zhengkyl/strokesvg/README.md

 # strokesvg

-WIP SVGs with animatable strokes for Japanese hiragana/katakana based on Noto Sans Japanese.
+WIP SVGs with animatable strokes for Japanese hiragana/katakana based on [Klee One](https://fonts.google.com/specimen/Klee+One).

 ## TODO